Stability-Aware Training of Machine Learning Force Fields with Differentiable Boltzmann Estimators

-where $P_{\text{QM}}(\Gamma)$ is the equilibrium distribution induced by \textit{ab-initio} (or high-fidelity) simulation, $U_{\text{ref}}$ and $F_{\text{ref}}$ are the high-fidelity reference energy and force functions, and $\lambda_U$ and $\lambda_F$ are hyperparameters controlling the relative weights of the energy and force loss terms.
-Note that while we have adopted the notation $U(\Gamma)$ for convenience, the potential energy is a function only of the position component, $r$, of the state $\Gamma$.
-In this work, $P_{\text{QM}}(\Gamma)$ is approximated by a reference dataset $\mathcal{D}_{\text{train}}$ of states sampled from a high-fidelity simulation, such as \textit{ab-initio} molecular dynamics.
-We note that in some cases, $\mathcal{D}_{\text{train}}$ may not be fully representative of $P_{\text{QM}}(\Gamma)$, due to biased sampling procedures favoring rare or interesting events. \paragraph{Estimation of System Observables from MD Simulation.} Observables, $g(\Gamma(t))$, characterize the state of a MD simulation at time $t$, and relate to macroscopic properties or experimental measurements of the system.
+\paragraph{System Observables.} Observables, $g(\Gamma(t))$, characterize the state of a MD simulation at time $t$, and relate to macroscopic properties or experimental measurements of the system.
 Examples include the radial and angular distribution functions, velocity autocorrelation function, and diffusivity coefficient.
 Observables can be computed conveniently as an empirical average over states from a MD simulation.
 This is justified by the ergodicity hypothesis, under which a time-average over a sufficiently long simulation converges to a distributional average over the Boltzmann distribution.
-For more detail on the observables used in this work, please refer to Supplementary Section \ref{sec: observables}.
+More details on the observables used in this work can be found in Supplementary Section \ref{sec: observables}.

+\paragraph{Training MLFFs with Observables.} Observables have been used extensively in the historical development of classical potentials \citep{Cornell1995SecondGenForceField, Marrink2007MARTINIForceField, PhysRevB.98.094104}, and more recently are gaining traction as a complementary data source for training MLFFs \citep{wang2020differentiable, difftre, fuchs2025chemtrain}.
+Observables have been used to train MLFFs in the context of condensed-phase \citep{Wang_2023} and titanium \citep{röcken2023accurate} systems, enhanced sampling of rare events \citep{sipka2023differentiable}, and protein folding simulations \citep{Ingraham2019LearningPS, navarro2023topdown, Kolloff2023dynAMMo}.
+Training with observables requires an efficient way to compute gradients through MD simulations while avoiding numerical instability and memory limitations.
+The approach is appealing due to the lack of reliance on expensive \textit{ab-initio} quantum mechanical calculations, and the possibility of improved empirical consistency in settings where the underlying \textit{ab-initio} method may be unreliable \citep{cheetham2024artificial}.
+However, past works do not consider MLFFs with stability problems, and dispense entirely with using QM data, thus losing the first-principles guarantees of matching an \textit{ab-initio} PES.